Fordalex/power-in-numbers/README.md

 ## Bugs

 Still trying to work out how to get the correct amount of rows in the session table to be displayed.
+I would like the user to be able to specify what unit of weight they would like to be displayed, managed to get the unit to save in a cookie.